 This report recommends that each institution work with its faculty to develop policies governing the use of social media.
-Any such policy must recognize that social media can be used to make extramural utterances, which are protected under principles of academic freedom.
-As Committee A previously noted regarding extramural utterances, "Professors should . . .
+Any such policy must recognize that social media can be used to make extramural utterances and thus their use is subject to Association-supported principles of academic freedom, which encompass extramural utterances.